moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 ### Updating Beneficiary Information

 In order to assign a beneficiary for the Life Insurance plan, team members should download the "Beneficiary Form"  on the [Canada Life Beneficiary webpage](https://www.canadalife.com/support/forms/plan-administrators/apply-or-make-changes-to-group-coverage-or-beneficiary-trustee-i/beneficiary-or-trustee-change.html).
 If the beneficiary is a minor, please also download the "Trustee Appointment" form.
-Canada Life requires a wet signature on these forms, so please print, complete, and scan back the forms to Total-rewards@gitlab.com and Darren@scinsurance.ca.
+Canada Life requires a wet signature on these forms, so please print, complete, and scan back the forms to <Total-rewards@gitlab.com> and <Darren@scinsurance.ca>.

 When filling out the form you may enter the following under Part 1: